Ri Gun-sang

-Ri Gun-sang is a former international table tennis player from North Korea.
+Ri Gun-sang (born February 5, 1966) is a former international table tennis player from North Korea.

 He won a bronze medal at the 1987 World Table Tennis Championships in the Swaythling Cup (men's team event) with Hong Chol, Kim Song-hui and Chu Jong-Chol for North Korea.

 Two years later he won another bronze at the 1989 World Table Tennis Championships with Kim Song-hui, Chu Jong-Chol and Yun Mun-Song.

 He competed in the 1992 Olympics and 1996 Olympics.